Reading Time: 2 minutes

 Ambulance drivers also have to stick to statutory driving and rest periods, which significantly increases the length of trip - and the time the patient has to wait.
 The driver and medical staff will need toilet breaks, rest periods, time to eat.
 The patient will need the same!
 The ambulance will have to stop regularly at service stations for the patient to get out and visit the loo or eat a meal, which may be tricky, depending on their condition.

 Many people assume that even during a planned ambulance trip abroad, the ambulance will drive with its blue lights on and sirens blaring, which will speed up the journey.
 However, this is not the case.
 For planned patient transport, especially abroad, ambulances are not allowed to use their blue lights .
 Only in the event of a medical emergency will the team be able to use them, to transport the patient to the nearest hospital.
 The very common misconception that the patient will be transported across France, for example, with blues and twos, getting through the traffic faster, has nothing to do with reality.

-If the cost of a medical flight is a deciding factor for you, seek advice from our repatriation services.
+If the cost of a medical flight is a deciding factor for you, seek advice about repatriation from our aviation experts.
 After considering all issues, such as patient condition, route, and countries along the way, we will work together to find the best solution for the patient.